highfem/tqdne/scripts/README.md

 # Generate seismic waveforms

-In order to generate synthetic seismic waveforms, call this following on the command line and follow the instructions:
+In order to generate synthetic seismic waveforms, call the following on the command line and follow the instructions:

 ```shell
 python generate_waveforms.py